sergeiudris/ged/doc/development-guide.md

 #### importing sample layers

-- `.data` directory in the root of the repository is accessible in geoserver container at `/opt/data` path
+- `geoserver/.data` directory in the root of the repository is accessible in geoserver container at `/opt/data` path

-- put layers into `.data` directory
+- put layers into `geoserver/.data` directory

 - use [geoserver import guide](https://docs.geoserver.org/latest/en/user/extensions/importer/using.html)
   to import files from `/opt/data`